Body lay undiscovered in burnt-out car for two days: Police thought it was a sheep

 The car was removed from the site this morning.

-The reserve is a popular area for cyclists and people walking dogs, providing access to the Tukituki River and adjacent cycleways.
+The reserve is a popular area for cyclists and people walking dogs, providing access to the Tukituki River and adjacent cycleway.